An affordable and accessible platform for all

 Since the beginning of Socie, the main focus was on technology.
 If the app is good enough then the users will come naturally, was the thought.
 This approach has taken us very far.
 Still, I had the idea that it could be better commercially.

-If it works well for so many associations and adds value, we should shout it from the rooftops.
+If it works well for so many associations and adds value, we should shout this from the rooftops.
 But this is far outside the comfort zone of northerners and ict’ers.
 So a commercial director was “installed” in 2022 and things were soon set in motion.
 The website received a thorough update, going from 5 to perhaps 50 pages.
 With a sales funnel, bottlenecks in the process were discovered and fixed.

 After more than two years of development, the successor to App Management was ready in 2024.
 The old management was built on an old AngularJS library and in need of replacement.
 The new management was built from scratch.
 With the new management, several long-cherished wishes were fulfilled.
 It became possible to deeplink, designate content managers, and a Web version for members called Socie Web was added.

+It is now the end of 2025.
+But the idea it all started with has remained essentially the same.
+The target group has become broader than just associations, though, and we are no longer active only in the Netherlands.
+We are working hard to promote our app abroad as well.
 On a regular basis, I hear that “my app” is being used by a target audience I had never heard of before or is being deployed in ways I could not have imagined.
-It ranges from neighborhood communications, patient associations, sports clubs, government agencies, corporate intranets and all (and there are a lot of) variations on social clubs.
-This makes me happy and proud!!!
+It ranges from neighborhood communications, patient associations, sports clubs, government agencies, corporate intranets and all (and then there are lots of) variations on social clubs.
+This makes me happy and proud!
+We are convinced that an online community is a powerful tool for bringing people together.
+And for me personally, the very best result is when it also brings people closer together offline.

 Berend Menninga